dansmyers/Simulation/README.md

 3. Your grade is directly tied to the learning that you demonstrate.
 The satisfactory work sets a baseline, but to earn a higher grade, you must demonstrate a higher level of engagement with the course material, and I give you choices for how to demonstrate that increased engagement.

 4. Earning a B is straightforward if you do the required work, but it's hard to get an A. This preserves the integrity of the course, while still making it possible for everyone to succeed.
-Failure is unlikely unless you abandon the course.
+Failure is pretty much impossible unless you abandon the course.

 5. If you only need a B or a C, you can adjust your effort accordingly: the standards are transparent.
 You don't have to spend time on the most difficult assignments if you don't need them to get the result you want.